Tenant and landlord reviewing the new assured periodic tenancy rules effective 1 May 2026

 Yes, but only by following the new process under Ground 1A.
 This requires:

-Alternatively, the landlord can sell the property with the tenant in place.
-The tenancy transfers automatically to the new owner.
-No eviction is required.
-See our full guide to selling a tenanted property in 2026 for more.
+For many landlords those costs and timelines make eviction-to-sell unworkable.
+The alternative is to sell the property with the tenant in situ — the APT transfers automatically to the new owner on completion.
+No notice, no court hearing, no £40k risk.
+See our full guide to selling a tenanted property in 2026 for the three options compared.

 Can the tenant end an APT at any time?